steve02081504/ps12exe/README.md

 ```

 ```
-      inputFile = Powershell script that you want to convert to executable outputFile = destination executable file name, defaults to inputFile with extension '.exe' prepareDebug = create helpful information for debugging
+      inputFile = Powershell script that you want to convert to executable (file has to be UTF8 or UTF16 encoded) outputFile = destination executable file name or folder, defaults to inputFile with extension '.exe' prepareDebug = create helpful information for debugging
      x86 or x64 = compile for 32-bit or 64-bit runtime only
            lcid = location ID for the compiled executable.
 Current user culture if not specified